 Founded in 2007 as HCL CleanTech, Virdia has developed the CASE™ process, which converts cellulosic biomass to high quality fermentable sugars and lignin, and is based on a series of patented and patent-pending technologies.
 Cellulosic sugars and lignin are important feedstock for the renewable chemicals industry and the second generation biofuels sector.
 The company plans to establish its cellulosic refineries close to sustainable sources of biomass.

 New Chief Executive Officer Philippe Lavielle is a veteran of the industrial biotech sector.
 Lavielle replaces Co-founder Eran Baniel as CEO, who now serves as vice president of business development.
-Before joining Virdia, Lavielle was a member of the executive management at Genencor, a $1 billion world leader in industrial enzymes recently acquired by DuPont, where his responsibilities included global business development in the fields of renewable and biochemicals.
+Before joining Virdia, Lavielle was a member of the executive management at Genencor, a $1 billion world leader in industrial enzymes recently acquired by DuPont, where his responsibilities included global business development in the fields of renewable energy and biochemicals.

 “This is an exciting and pivotal time for Virdia, and I am pleased to bring my experience to bear in leading the company through its next stage of commercialization,” said Lavielle.
 “The momentum we are experiencing in funding and our plans to scale up manufacturing move us that much closer to realizing our mission on a large scale.
 Virdia is well positioned to be the frontrunner in the race to make cellulosic sugars a reality – an indispensable step for the success of the bioeconomy.”